Elicit vs Litmaps

 Who should pick which

-• PhD student conducting a systematic review for meta-analysis
+• PhD student starting a literature review

 Pick: Elicit